 Understanding the micro-moment has become the cornerstone to the modern customer journey.
 For marketers to accurately reach their consumers, they must be able to interpret these moments and anticipate what visitors want to see.

 For marketers to optimize their marketing and sales process, they need to track how people move through the sales funnel.
-The greater the insight they have into this process, the easier it is to see how well they reach their customers.
+The greater the insight they have into this process, the easier it is to gauge how well they reach their customers.
 They also gain a better understanding of the decision-making process that their customers go through before they make a purchase.

 In the past, this journey used to be linear and relatively straightforward.
 People followed a predictable step-by-step process that allowed marketers to measure their success at each stage and therefore understand their weaknesses and strengths.
 This has now changed, however.

 The customer journey has splintered and it has become increasingly difficult to understand what triggers purchases.
-Even though digital marketing is no longer a new industry, it remains challenging for many– even seasoned marketers– to understand what triggers a lead or sale.
+Even though digital marketing is no longer a new industry, it remains challenging for many — even seasoned marketers — to understand what triggers a lead or sale.

 Instead, marketers must look at a variety of metrics to try and find certain behavior patterns, such as ads that bring in more engaged traffic or keywords that attract more people interested in making an actual purchase.
 It has become clear to those in the industry that the customer journey no longer follows a straight path.
-It is now a series of fragmented moments that do not always occur in predictable order or timetable.
+It is now a series of fragmented moments that do not always occur in a predictable order or timetable.
 This is the result of the transforming way that customers interact with brands online.
 They now control these interactions.
 They can reach out to brands directly, easily share their opinions and reviews with others through social media, and they can investigate a plethora of options to solve their problem with just a few searches on the computer.

 Understanding the micro-moment